staqapp/contextio-ruby/README.md

 If you don't know how to fix something, even just a Pull Request that includes a failing test can be helpful.
 If in doubt, make an Issue to discuss.

+## TODO

+1. Update and create methods on most resources.
+Want to figure out a good way to generalize this and still do reasonable type conversions from Ruby-flavored to the API's expectations.

 ## Copyright

 Copyright (c) 2012 Context.IO